Sponsored by RVshare

 Columbia River Gorge

-There are plenty of waterfalls and scenic vistas along the 75-mile Columbia River Highway, the oldest scenic byway in the USA.
+There are plenty of waterfalls and scenic vistas along the 75-mile Columbia River Highway, the oldest scenic byway in the USA, and one of America’s most popular scenic drives.

 It winds westward through the Cascade Range into the Pacific Ocean just west of Astoria.